 Featured Evening Speaker

-Filter Photo Festival is pleased to present an Evening Lecture with Ken Gonzales-Day.
+Filter Photo is pleased to present the 2023 Filter Photo Festival Featured Evening Lecture by Poulomi Basu.

-Join us at the Museum of Contemporary Photography at 600 S. Michigan Ave before the lecture for a Festival Meet and Greet!
-See the current exhibition and say hello to friends before walking over to the Ken Gonzales-Day lecture.
+Join us at the Museum of Contemporary Photography before the lecture for our Festival Meet and Greet.
+See the MoCP's current exhibition and catch up with friends before walking over to the lecture.

 Time: 7:00 pm - 8:00 pm CT, followed by a reception